howlingpan/code-dot-org/pegasus/sites/virtual/curriculum-csp/2-4/Teacher.md

 ## Activity: Card Sorting Widget (20  min)
 ### 2. Use card sorting widget to test/measure algorithms.
-- Introduce students to the Code.org card sorting widget [resouces/cardSort_byHand   Built with Processing and Processing.js.htm](resouces/cardSort_byHand   Built with Processing and Processing.js.htm)
+- Introduce students to the Letron card sorting widget [resouces/cardSort_byHand   Built with Processing and Processing.js.htm](resouces/cardSort_byHand   Built with Processing and Processing.js.htm)
 - Instruct students explore the widget to figure out how it functions and what it is counting as "work."
 - Guide students to use the widget with their sorting algorithm and to record the results.